struct/mathilda/README.md

 A C++ class for writing fast and scalable web exploits and scanners.

 Disclaimer: I had to strip some of Mathilda's important functionality in order to open source it.
-I don't recommend you use Mathilda as-is.
-You will need to do some modifications and tweaking in order for it to be useful for you.
+You may need to do some modifications and tweaking in order for it to be useful for you.
 Feel free to reach out to me with your ideas and pull requests.

 ## What

-Mathilda is a multi-process libcurl/libuv wrapper written in C++11.
+Mathilda is a multi-process libcurl/libuv wrapper written (mostly) in C++11.
 Mathilda allows you to write fast web testing tools that can operate at scale.
+But what does scale mean in this context?
+It means horizontal scaling and distribution of work across worker processes wherever possible.

 Using these classes you can write tools that work quickly against a very large set of hosts.
 Some good examples are command injection crawlers, XXE exploits, SSRF, or HTTP header discovery tools.

 Mathilda is not a singleton, you can have multiple Mathilda class instances in your program.
+Each class instance manages its own internal state with regards to child processes, libuv, and libcurl.
+The point is to abstract a lot of that away but still give you access to the bits that you want to customize.

 ## Why

 The libcurl API is good, but I needed something that wrapped all the plumbing code you normally rewrite with each new command line web testing tool.
 Mathilda is a library that handles all of that for you.
 All you have to do is focus on writing the code that defines the requests and does something with the responses.
 All of this will be automatically distributed for you across a pool of worker processes that invoke your callbacks.
-I have benchmarked it at about 10k HTTP GET requests per second on a 24 core system.
+I have benchmarked it doing simple tasks at around ~10,000 HTTP GET requests per second on a 24 core system.

 ## How

 Mathilda takes a list of Instruction class instances.
 Each Instruction class represents a specific HTTP request to be made.
-These Instructions tell Mathilda how to make a request and defines pre and post function callback pointers to handle the request and response appropriately.
+These Instruction class instances tell Mathilda how to make a request and defines pre and post function callback pointers to handle the request and response appropriately.

 Depending on the number of cores your system has Mathilda manages a pool of worker processes for efficiently distributing work with an event model implemented by libuv.
 This design was chosen to minimize the impact that slower servers have on performance.
 More on that below.

 It is important to note that Mathilda calls fork to create the child processes.
 This is normally a bad choice for library designs but suits our needs perfectly.
-However this means that you probably shouldn't call fork from your Mathilda tool and you shouldn't reuse file descriptors from your callbacks unless you really know what you're doing.
-All of this is covered below in the API documentation.
+Mathilda manages these child processes with a class named MathildaFork.
+You can use this class directly from your own code to manage child processes if you want but its purely optional.

 A bit of history for you.
 This code was originally a threadpool but I ran into limitations with using evented IO from threads because nothing is thread safe.
 You end up having to message a worker thread to safely update timers to avoid race conditions and dead locks.
 Which quickly becomes very inefficient and complex code.
 This is true of libuv, libevent, and libev in one form or another.
 The complexity began to outweigh the performance hit of forking.
 If you don't care about using and evented IO with libcurl then you can safely use a threadpool and its fast-enough.
 However you will need to use select with libcurls multi interface, which is older and slower than epoll, which libuv manages for us.
 In fact theres probably more asynchronous operations we could be using libuv for but aren't yet.
+If you're interested in how some of the Mathilda bits are reusable see Mathilda::name_to_addr_a and how it uses MathildaFork to distribute DNS lookups across worker processes.

 ## API

-If you don't see a function documented here then it isn't intended for tool/external use.
-Please see the tool example at the bottom of mathilda.cpp for copy/paste'able code to get you started.
+All source code is documented using Doxygen and the documentation automatically created in the project.
+Everything below is a quick start guide to familiarize you with how to use Mathilda and Instruction classes.
+I recommend starting here and referring to the Doxygen generated documentation when writing code.

 ### Mathilda class functions
 	* add_instruction(Instruction *) - Adds an Instruction class to an internally managed vector
 	* execute_instructions() - Instructs Mathilda to start scanning hosts
 	* clear_instructions() - Clears the instructions vector Mathilda holds, rarely used
-	* get_shm_id() - Returns an int which represents the shared memory ID (called from a child process)
-	* get_shm_ptr() - Returns a uint8_t pointer to the shared memory segment (called from a child process)

 ### Mathilda class members
 	* safe_to_fork - A bool indicating whether it is OK to fork (default: true)